 Go to Control > Autoscaling in the Stratus sidebar menu.

-Enable Autoscaling — Select On to enable Autoscaling**
+- Enable Autoscaling — Select Autoscaling Enabled

 Directories to Include — by default this includes the common directories for Magento 1 or 2 based on the setting chosen under the Magento > Stratus Template panel.
 Generally, this includes all core code that does not experience changes during normal production operation.
 These directories will be copied out to additional physical nodes during a scaling event.
 This should include files and folders that will not be written to during normal operation.
 Static theme files and code are included by default.
 If you have extra frameworks like Wordpress or custom scripts, you should include those directories.